EECS 587, Parallel Computing

 "computer oriented technical elective" requirements for

 the CE and CS degrees.
-However, you must first get permission from the academic advisors.

 - Graduate Students outside of CSE: cognate requirements.